scienceacademy/web/content/assignments/poker.md

 ## Implementation

-You may write this program in Python or C.
+You may write this program in Python or C. Name your program `vp.py` or `vp.c`.

 ### Random seed